stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

    fromList : (as : List a) -> Vect (length as) a
    ```

-   Note, how in the type of `fromList`, we can *calculate* the
+   Note, how in the type of `fromList` we can *calculate* the
-   length of the resulting vector, by passing the list argument
+   length of the resulting vector by passing the list argument
    to function *length*.

 9. Consider the following declarations: